Thief Ants Identification Guide

 • Honeydew and other resources

-The host ants cannot pursue the thieves because the tunnels are too small for them to enter.
-This behavior is called lestobiosis and is a specialized survival strategy that has made thief ants successful throughout North America.
+The larger ants cannot chase the thieves because the tunnels are too small.
+This clever survival strategy has helped thief ants thrive across North America.

 Diet and Foraging